Zu9zwan9/flowo_client/docs/tasks.md

-# Flowo Client Improvement Tasks
+# Flowo Improvement Tasks

-This document contains a detailed list of actionable improvement tasks for the Flowo Client application, focusing on AI model implementation and integration.
+This document contains a detailed list of actionable improvement tasks for the Flowo application, focusing on AI model implementation and integration.

 ## AI Model Implementation